 Theorem 1.3 can be used to build a global independence notion (Theorem 15.1 formalizes Theorem 0.2 from the abstract).
 Unfortunately we assume one more locality hypothesis (dense type-locality) there, but we suspect it can be removed, see the discussion in Section 15.
-Without dense type-locality, one still obtains an independence relation for types of length less than or equal to λ .
+Without dense type-locality, one still obtains an independence relation for types of length less than or equal to λ (see Theorem 15.6).

-These results bring us closer to solving one of the main test questions in the classification theory of abstract elementary classes (a version of which already appears as [She90, Open problem D.3(a)], see [Gro02] for history and motivation):
+These results bring us closer to solving one of the main test questions in the classification theory of abstract elementary classes7:

 Conjecture 1.4 (Shelah's categoricity conjecture).
-If K is an AEC that is categorical in unboundedly many cardinals, then K is categorical on a tail of cardinals.
+If K is an AEC that is categorical in unboundedly8 many cardinals, then K is categorical on a tail of cardinals.